ronaldoussoren/altgraph/doc/graphstat.rst

    in that bin.

-   When the *limits* argument is present it must be a tuple with the mininum and maximum number of edges that get binned (that is, when *limits* is ``(4, 10)`` only nodes with between 4 and 10 edges get counted.
+   When the *limits* argument is present it must be a tuple with the minimum and maximum number of edges that get binned (that is, when *limits* is ``(4, 10)`` only nodes with between 4 and 10 edges get counted.